cysouw/diathesis/text/c01_introduction.md

    (= Ich erlaube, das der Junge weiter schläft.)
 :::

 Finally, the *lehren/helfen + Infinitiv* diathesis [@next], see [@sec:infinitive-lehren], is a novative in which the role of the new subject is more of an assistant than a real causative.
 Therefor it is called here an ~~assistive~~ novative.
-Note that both *lehren* and *helfen* can also be used with *zu-Infinitiv*, but then the constructions are not coherent, so those constructions are not included among the diatheses.
+Note that both *lehren* and *helfen* can also be used with *zu‑Infinitiv*, but then the constructions are not coherent, so those constructions are not included among the diatheses.

 ::: ex
 ~~Assistive novative [Ø › SBJ › OBJ]~~